• 9 min read

 TeamGantt

-NotionDatabaseTimelineNoYesYes$8 per userContent & R&D
+NotionBoard (databases)TimelineNoYesLimited$8 per userContent and R&D teams

-Which platform should you choose in 2025?
+Which platform to choose in 2026?

 Frequently Asked Questions (FAQ)

-Are there free Microsoft Project alternatives?
+Are there free alternatives to Microsoft Project?

-How is Worksection different from Microsoft Project?
+How does Worksection differ from Microsoft Project?

 Conclusion